ceciliabinck/cook-with-me/README.md

 - As a beginning cook, I want to see an image of dish.
 So I have something to compare my result with.
 - As a student, I want to know the cooking time.
 So I can make dinner inbetween studying.

+### How this project can help them

+- As long as you have internet you can login from any where in the world.
+- There is the option to share a cookbook with your friends.
+So they can easily your recipes, or your friends with you.
+- On every recipe card it shows the difficulty level of the dish.
+- On the recipe cards you can also find how long it takes to make that dish.
+- It is very easy to insert a dish on to the site and it can be seen directly after doing so.
+- We ask users to provide an image of the dish so other users will have an idea of how the dish will look like.

 ## User Requirements and Expectations

 ### Requirements